jhevans/angularjs-styleguide/README.md

 ### Provide a Unique Directive Prefix
 ###### [Style [Y073](#style-y073)]

+  - For all Portal-ui directives use the at- namespace

   - Provide a short, unique and descriptive directive prefix such as `acmeSalesCustomerInfo` which is declared in HTML as `acme-sales-customer-info`.

     *Why?*: The unique short prefix identifies the directive's context and origin.
 For example a prefix of `cc-` may indicate that the directive is part of a CodeCamper app while `acme-` may indicate a directive for the Acme company.